 host Name of the website.

 content path Path specifying the content to be rendered.
-Is used in combination with the extension; in this example they translate to tools/spy.html.
+Used with the extension.
+In this example, they translate to

 extension Content format; also specifies the script to be used for rendering.